 Rational-Emotive Behaviour Therapy

 In 1953 Albert Ellis started publishing his new psychotherapy (which he called Rational Therapy, and which we now call Rational-Emotive Behaviour Therapy, or REBT for short).
-He explicitly based it on Stoic thought, but brought to it a great deal of scientific rigour and experimental psychology.
+He explicitly based it on Stoic thought, but brought to it a great deal of scientific rigor and experimental psychology.
 It was the first Cognitive Behaviour Therapy, and still the best suited for everyday, non-clinical, use.

 In explaining his key concept, Ellis quotes the Stoic teacher Epictetus, who said “it isn’t events that disturb us, but our beliefs about those events”